How to Get Rid of Rats in Your Garden or Ornamental Landscape

 Keith's Pro Tips

-"Rats are fearful of new things meaning they do not like things to be constantly moved or added in their environment.
-Once your rat infestation is controlled, it would be best to regularly move outdoor furniture, flower pots, equipment, and yard décor around or place new things in the rats runways."
+"Rats fear new things, meaning they do not like things to be constantly moved or added to their environment.
+Once your rat infestation is controlled, it would be best to regularly move outdoor furniture, flower pots, equipment, and yard décor around or place new things in the rat's runways."

 How to Get Rid of Rats in Your Garden or Ornamental Landscape

-This page is a general article for any type of rats infesting your homes garden or ornamental landscape.
-Throughout this page you will find professional products and tips to guarantee complete rat control in your homes garden or ornamental landscape.
+This page is a general article about any type of rats infesting your home's garden or ornamental landscape.
+Throughout this page, you will find professional products and tips to guarantee complete rat control.

-Spotting a rat in your home is unpleasant for any homeowner, but seeing them outside in your garden and flower beds is just as bad.
-From the loose soil, available food sources, and plentiful hiding places makes gardens an ideal location for any rat species.
+Spotting a rat in your home is unpleasant for any homeowner, but seeing it outside in your garden and flower beds is just as bad.
+The loose soil, available food sources, and plentiful hiding places make gardens ideal for any rat species.

-When it comes to dealing with rats in and around your cared for garden and ornamental landscape, using both preventative and control strategies together with our professional quality products will help to quickly get rid of these rodents.
+When it comes to dealing with rats in and around your cared-for garden and ornamental landscape, using both preventative and control strategies together with our professional quality products will help get rid of these rodents quickly.

 Brown Rat Burrow

-Holes and Burrows: Norway Rats will burrow in soft soils near reliable food sources such as gardens.
-Often they are found underneath bushes, and other types of dense vegetation.
-These smooth burrows or holes range between 1 to 6 feet deep, 2 to 4 inches in diameter across the entrance, and loose dirt around the outside from their digging activities.
-Each burrow will have an entrance, exit, and possibly an escape hole.
+Holes and Burrows: Norway Rats burrow in soft soils near reliable food sources such as gardens.
+They are often found underneath bushes and other types of dense vegetation.
+These smooth burrows or holes range between 1 and 6 feet deep, 2 to 4 inches in diameter across the entrance, and have loose dirt around the outside from their digging activities.
+Each burrow will have an entrance, exit, and escape hole.

-Runways: Rats are shy, blind pests that travel along the sides of a structure to hide and remain safe from predators.
-Smear marks from the pests oily, greasy body can be visible on gate posts, fences, steps to garden, or on the exterior of building walls adjacent to garden or ornamental landscape.
-In grassy areas, the vegetation will be pushed down until flattened, worn, or dead creating a noticeable path.
+Runways: Rats are shy, blind pests traveling along a structure's sides to hide and remain safe from predators.
+Smear marks from the pest's oily, greasy body can be visible on gate posts, fences, steps to the garden, or the exterior of building walls adjacent to the garden or ornamental landscape.
+In grassy areas, the vegetation will be pushed down until flattened, worn, or dead, creating a noticeable path.

-Droppings: Droppings are the easiest identifier of the presence of rats.
-Rat droppings look like black colored grains of rice, but more larger in length and broader in width.
-Norway rat feces will have blunt ends measuring to 3/4 inches while roof rat waste is more pointed on the ends and measure 1/2 inches long.
-Most likely high concentrations of their droppings can be found on their runways, along fencing, hidden areas, around plants, or around where they are feeding and nesting.
+Droppings: Droppings are the most accessible identifier of the presence of rats.
+Rat droppings look like black-colored grains of rice but are larger in length and broader in width.
+Norway rat feces will have blunt ends measuring 3/4 inches, while roof rat waste is more pointed on the ends and measures 1/2 inch long.
+Most likely, high concentrations of their droppings can be found on their runways, along fencing, in hidden areas, around plants, or around where they are feeding and nesting.

-Plant Disappear Completely or Partially Overnight: Rats are most active at night where they will dig underneath the plants in your garden or your ornamental landscape to create their burrows.
-During their digging activities the roots and the base of the plant becomes loose giving it a slanted or loose appearance, or it will be completely fallen over and dislodged from the roots.
+Plant Disappear Completely or Partially Overnight: Rats are most active at night, digging underneath the plants in your garden or ornamental landscape to create burrows.
+During their digging activities, the roots and base of the plant become loose, giving it a slanted or loose appearance, or it will completely fall over and dislodge from the roots.

-Plants that grow fruit, vegetables, or are near the foundation of your home can attract rats.
-These pests deem these plants as a reliable food source and possible new nest sites.
-Rats such as the roof rats are the most common pests to climb tree and shrub branches, and other types of plants to reach these sites.
-Due to their climbing activities or hopping to other parts of the plant causes leaves, stems, and branches to become loose, torn, or completely destroyed.
+Plants that grow fruit and vegetables or near your home's foundation can attract rats.
+These pests deem these plants a reliable food source and possible new nest sites.
+Rats such as roof rats are the most common pests that climb tree and shrub branches and other types of plants to reach these sites.
+Their climbing activities or hopping to different parts of the plant causes leaves, stems, and branches to become loose, torn, or destroyed.

 Gnawing: Rats tend to gnaw on various surfaces to help maintain the health and size of their teeth.
-These gnaw marks can be seen on garden doors, fences, garden hoses, fruits, vegetables, plastic plant containers, fallen leaves, and other hard materials made out of wood, rubber, vinyl, and low-grade concrete present in or near these sites.
+These gnaw marks can be seen on garden doors, fences, garden hoses, fruits, vegetables, plastic plant containers, fallen leaves, and other hard materials made from wood, rubber, vinyl, and low-grade concrete in or near these sites.

 How to Keep Rats Out of Your Garden or Landscape

-Rats are smell dependent pests that will scurry away from the smallest hint of your odor on any type of products used.
-For this reason, you will need to wear personal protective equipment (PPE) such as gloves before handling or applying any type of rodent control products.
+Rats are smell-dependent pests that will scurry away from the smallest hint of your odor on any product used.
+For this reason, you will need to wear personal protective equipment (PPE) such as gloves before handling or applying any rodent control products.

 Keep in mind that rodent control in gardens and ornamental landscapes can only be done with snap traps such as the Easy Set Rat Trap.
-All other form of rodenticide products will need to be done outside of these areas.
+All other forms of rodenticide products will need to be done outside these areas.

 Keep Garden and Landscape Clean